Medically reviewed by Vicky Davis, FNP

 Men whose scalp donor sites have greater than 80 follicular units per cm2 are excellent candidates and the outcome will be maximum fullness.

-Men with donor hair density less than 40 follicular units per cm2 are considered poor candidates for FUT surgery, and the surgeon should set expectations accordingly.
+Men with donor hair density of less than 40 follicular units per cm2 are considered poor candidates for FUT surgery, and the surgeon should set expectations accordingly.

 Expect your surgeon to reiterate that concentrating grafts in the frontal scalp will provide maximum long-term density and minimal aesthetic risk.